 Open Event Viewer > Application and Services Logs > Microsoft > Windows > LAPS to track the activities.

-Follow me on LinkedIn and get informed about my latest posts.
+Follow me on LinkedIn and Bluesky to always stay updated on my recent posts.

 Was this post helpful to you?
 Show your enthusiasm with the delightful aroma of a freshly brewed coffee for me!